haiku/website/content/blog/pulkomandy/2020-04-28-haiku_activity_report_april_2020.md

 based SMBus on Intel chipsets, and a work in progress for I2C touchpads (not merged yet, because it requires refactoring of the Bluetooth and USB HID drivers to share the HID code).
-Experiments are in progress with keyboard and screen backlight control, as well.
+Experiments are in progress with keyboard and screen backlight control as well.

 <h3>Video cards</h3>

-Cleanup of the intel_extreme video driver continues, with some regressions fixed.
+Cleanup of the intel_extreme video driver continues with some regressions fixed.
-The driver has been disabled for chipsets nezer than SandyBridge, and the focus currently is on getting more complete support for SandyBridge (the main reason being that it's my laptop's chipset).
+The driver has been disabled for chipsets newer than SandyBridge, and the focus currently is on getting more complete support for SandyBridge (the main reason being that it's my laptop's chipset).

 <h3>HaikuDepot</h3>

-Andrew Lindesay worked on various issues around HaikuDepot: better handling of read-only filesystems, various performance optimizations and improved error handling.
+Andrew Lindesay worked on various issues around HaikuDepot: better handling of read-only filesystems, various performance optimizations, and improved error handling.

 <h3>Network</h3>